 Limitations: You may make an unlimited number of deposits into your account.
+Clients over 55 will receive cashier's checks, money orders, paper statements, and specialty wallet checks at no additional cost.

 Account Fees: A minimum balance fee of \$6.00 will be assessed on every monthly statement cycle unless you maintain a daily balance of \$1,500.00 for the monthly statement cycle.
 A check/other debit item fee of \$.25 will be assessed for each debit transaction (withdrawals, check paid, automatic transfer, or payment out of this account) in excess of thirty (30) during the statement cycle.
 This fee will apply if the average daily collected balance on the account is less than \$3,000.00 per statement cycle.
 Check/other debit item fees are waived for Freedom Years Club Members.